WeblateOrg/weblate/docs/api.rst

     :>json boolean needs_push: whether there are any local changes to push :>json string remote_commit: Remote commit information
-    :>json string status: VCS repository status as reported by VCS :>json merge_failure: Text describing merge failure, null if there is none
+    :>json string status: VCS repository status as reported by VCS :>json merge_failure: Text describing merge failure or null if there is none

     .. seealso::